The Somme Again

 Travelled per motor lorries back to Daours.
 Explained to the serjeant cook what had happened.
 He took it decently, and declined to accept any compensation for the machine.

-an artillery tractor and its crew encamped for the night, AWM
+and its crew encamped for the night, AWM

 Wednesday, 21st.
 A communication was issued today saying that the English have attacked on a front of 16,000 yards between Arras and Albert, and have captured Achiet-le-petit, Courcelles, Beaucourt, and Puisieux-au-mont.
 They must be driving in towards Bapaume.
 Things are looking up.